4 Min Read

 Perhaps you can create an ultimate workout space that lets you prioritize your health and well-being.
 By simply hanging a television on the wall and investing in a stationary bike or treadmill, this domain can become a perfect athletic retreat.
 Likewise, if meditation, crafting or reading is more your style, fill the space with applicable resources and there you have it.
 Finally, if hosting little ones tops your to-do list, get some bunk beds and bean bags and create an interactive playroom.

 Ideas for Accommodating Large Families or Guests

-Homeowners with more than two children or who care for aging loved ones should also consider opting for larger homes with more rooms.
-Luckily, many contemporary floorplans offer four or five bedrooms with similarly-numbered bathrooms, and this setup lets everyone—including choosy teenagers and independent grandparents—feel well cared for.
+Homeowners with more than two children or who care for aging loved ones should also consider opting for a larger home with more rooms.
+A contemporary floor plans with four or five bedrooms and as many bathrooms lets everyone—including choosy teenagers and independent grandparents—feel well cared for.
 Also, if you live away from extended family, having extra bedrooms comes in handy when guests come to call.
 For a look at one of GTG’s large custom builds, check out this beauty in Short Hills, NJ.

 Additional Resources for Customization Ideas

 Still not sure if constructing a custom home is right for you?
 It helps to take stock of your lifestyle, current/future needs, budget and other important details.
 This requires tremendous effort and insight.
 There are many apps that can speed this process along, including: